nellaivijay/Awesome-AIML-Data-Ops/README.md

 # Awesome AI - Machine learning and Data Ops

-This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your production AI and ML.
+This repository contains a curated list of awesome open-source libraries to help you deploy, monitor, version, scale, and secure your AI and ML production.

 # Main Content